Harsha-07-Ramesh/Graveyard..../README.md

 A resting place for our half-baked ideas, abandoned apps, and ambitious plans that didn’t survive the sprint.
 Each project here died with potential — and maybe a few bugs.

 ### The Problem (that doesn't exist)
+Countless unfinished projects were left without a final resting place.
+This lack of closure was emotionally inconvenient.
+We fixed that.

 ### The Solution (that nobody asked for)